Frequently Asked Questions

-Our fee is just a flat fee of $99 inc. GST.
+Our fee starts at a flat rate of $110 inc. GST depending on the the complexity of the tax return.
 This is taken from the refund itself so you pay nothing upfront.

-There is additional $50 fee for each schedule such as rental and business income schedules.
+There is additional $50 fee for each schedule such as rental, capital gains and business income schedules.

 The amount of your tax refund will depend on your individual circumstances.
 Things taken into account when determining are your gross income, the amount of tax deducted from your income, any allowances withheld and whether or not you have any work related expenses.

-There are 8 main categories of tax deductable expense which you can claim.
+There are various categories of tax deductible expenses which you can claim.
 Click on the relevant expense which will take you through to the ATO rules.
 If you’re unsure - please email your circumstances and our team of tax agents will advise.

 This is the period from the 1st July to the 30th June.